All Products

 Specifies which origins can access the resource.
 It is part of the cross-origin resource sharing (CORS, Cross-Origin Resource Sharing) mechanism, which allows a server to declare whether its resources can be accessed by a specified origin domain name.
 The value of this response header supports the following types:

 • Wildcard character *: Use a wildcard character to allow any origin to access the resource.
 This method is very loose and is suitable for public resources that can be accessed without authentication or authorization.
-However, use wildcard characters with caution in a production environment because they can pose security risks, such as cross-site request forgery attacks.
+However, use wildcard characters with caution in a production environment because they can introduce security risks, such as cross-site request forgery (CSRF) attacks.

 • *